akai-z/gpg-key-fingerprint-verifier/README.md

 GnuPG Key Fingerprint Verifier is a shell tool that allows to verify a GPG key before importing/adding it.

 Beside verifying GPG keys with their fingerprints, the tool will also check whether GPG keys import files
-contain any malicious keys that are embedded with the actual keys.
+contain any malicious keys that are embedded with the actual key.
-Where the number of maximum allowed keys in an import file is `1`.
+(Where the number of maximum allowed keys in an import file is `1`.)

 This could be useful for automation purposes (Like in Docker for example),
 where GPG keys fingerprints cannot be manually verified.